 To bring about social change, business leaders must identify the core values that motivate them to act.
 Those values are often focused on issues such as climate change, poverty, and other pressing social and environmental challenges impacting society.
 With values informing their decision-making and strategy, purpose-driven leaders can feel empowered to make a difference.

 Working toward positive social change can mutually benefit businesses and the communities they operate within.
-Consulting firm Deloitte has outlined six drivers of business value that directly relate to social impact: brand differentiation, talent attraction and retention, innovation, operational efficiency, risk mitigation, and capital access and market valuation.
+Consulting firm Deloitte outlined six drivers of business value that directly relate to social impact: brand differentiation, talent attraction and retention, innovation, operational efficiency, risk mitigation, and capital access and market valuation.

 For business leaders seeking to make a difference, now is the time to act.
 Here are four accessible ways companies can be more purpose-driven and positively impact society.